Generators of split extensions of Abelian groups by cyclic groups: Nielsen equivalence classes and -systems of

-By Theorem \ref{ThT2}, we have $\tsys_2(G) = 1$ if $C$ is infinite or $G_{ab}$ is finite.
-With Corollary \ref{CorTTwoSystemsExample} below, we prove the first part of Theorem \ref{ThT2GN}, that is, $G$ can have arbitrarily many $\T_2$-systems when $C$ is finite but $G_{ab}$ isn't.
+With Theorem \ref{ThT2}, we observed that $\tsys_2(G) = 1$ holds if $C$ is infinite or $\Gab$ is finite.
+With Corollary \ref{CorTTwoSystemsExample} below, we prove the first part of Theorem \ref{ThT2GN}, that is, $G$ can have arbitrarily many $\T_2$-systems when $C$ is finite but $\Gab$ isn't.